4th Infantry Regiment (Lithuania): Formation

 The regiment was founded on 29 December 1918, when the Defence Ministry of the Lithuanian Republic allowed the officer Jonas Variakojis to assemble and command the Panevėžys Region Defence Unit (Panevėžio srities apsaugos būrys).
-On 5 January 1919, Variakojis managed to salvage 70 rifles out of the retreating German Army and by January 7, his unit received its first order.
-From March 22, the unit is known as the Separate Panevėžys Battalion (Panevėžio atskirasis batalionas) and from 1919 June 20, as the Panevėžys Battalion (Panevėžio batalionas).
+On 5 January 1919, Variakojis managed to salvage 70 rifles out of the retreating German Army and by 7 January, his unit received its first order.
+From 22 March, the unit is known as the Separate Panevėžys Battalion (Panevėžio atskirasis batalionas) and from 20 June 1919 as the Panevėžys Battalion (Panevėžio batalionas).

 Lithuanian Wars of Independence

 The military formation was fighting the invading Bolsheviks from its foundation, specifically near Panevėžys, Kėdainiai and Ukmergė.
-On 1919 May 18-23, the regiment took part in the Kurkliai-Panevėžys operation, although it did not succeed in defending Panevėžys.
-Much more successful was the 1919 May 26 to June 3 Kupiškis-Utena operation, during which Kupiškis, Rokiškis and Alūkšta were liberated.
+On 18-23 May 1919, the regiment took part in the Kurkliai-Panevėžys operation, although it did not succeed in defending Panevėžys.
+Much more successful was the soon after Kupiškis-Utena operation from 26 May to 3 June, during which Kupiškis, Rokiškis and Alūkšta were liberated.
 The regiment pushed the Bolsheviks beyond the Daugava river.

 From 15 October 1919, the regiment fought the Bermontians.

 For its victorious battles, the Šiauliai town gave the unit a flag on 1 November 1919, the same day the unit was called the 4th Infantry Regiment of the Lithuanian King Mindaugas.

 On 26 July 1920, the regiment entered Vilnius and defended it against Polish attacks in the start of October, later engaging them in the Musninkai-Širvintos sector, later partaking in the Battle of Giedraičiai.
 During the Lithuanian Wars of Independence, 3 officers and 72 soldiers of the regiment were killed in action, while 121 soldiers were wounded in combat.
 Order of the Cross of Vytis was accorded to 33 officers and 198 soldiers of the regiment.